te-papa/collections-api/persona-paul.md

 ## My pain points

-* It can be tricky to implement solutions in my organisation's environment due to restrictive corporate IT policies or vendor lock-in, so I'm stuck if an API doesn't provide the data format or programming language that my organisation or vendor mandates
+* It can be tricky to implement solutions in my organisation's environment due to restrictive corporate IT policies or vendor lock-in, so I'm stuck if an API doesn't provide the data format or support the programming language that my organisation or vendor mandates

 </div>